In April 2021, JUSTICE announced this Working Party, which will examine the role, powers, and procedures of the Parole

 The members of the Working Party are:

-Professor Nicola Padfield QC (Hon), University of Cambridge (Chair)
+Professor Nicola Padfield KC (Hon), University of Cambridge (Chair)

 Dr. Harry Annison, University of Southampton

-Sir David Calvert-Smith QC, former Director of Public Prosecutions, and former Chair of the Parole Board
+Sir David Calvert-Smith KC, former Director of Public Prosecutions, and former Chair of the Parole Board

 Simon Creighton, Founding Member and Consultant, Bhatt Murphy Solicitors